 - Jason Miller, Content and Social Marketing Leader, LinkedIn

 The term ‘Big Rock’ content was initially coined by Jason Miller, LinkedIn’s Head of Content.
 He describes it as a piece of content so substantial it allows the brand sharing it to ‘own the conversation’.
 This is the ultimate extension of Google’s hero content.
-Red Bull’s ‘Stratos Jump’ is a perfect example of this; it’s so audacious and the brand’s ownership is so complete that it excludes anyone else from getting involved.
+In the world of branded video productions, Red Bull’s ‘Stratos Jump’ is a perfect example of Big Rock video marketing; it’s so audacious and the brand’s ownership is so complete that it excludes anyone else from getting involved.

 However, this may be pushing the realms of possibility for 99.99% of brands.
 Nike’s ‘Breaking 2’ was one of the standout pieces of content in 2017, where the brand brought together three of the world's fastest marathon runners in an attempt to break the 2-hour barrier.
 The event generated a large amount of supporting content, and additional online coverage.

-A slightly more accessible example of this is Goldman Sachs Talks at GS series.
+A slightly more accessible Big Rock video marketing example is of the Goldman Sachs Talks at GS series.
 These productions – reminiscent of TED talks in their approach and quality – feature presidents, actors, and business and charity founders, who are some of the most interesting thinkers and personalities of our time.
-The interviews are up to 20 to 30 minutes in length, which means that there is loads of content that can be repurposed into shorter outputs to be shared elsewhere.
-The channel sets the bank up as a powerhouse for global business and financial success, and has earned over 30 million views on YouTube so far.
+The interviews are up to 20 to 30 minutes in length, which means that there is loads of video content that can be repurposed into shorter outputs to be shared elsewhere.
+As far as branding goes, the video series sets the bank up as a powerhouse for global business and financial success, and the production has earned over 30 million views on YouTube so far.

 Whatever you decide to make your ‘Big Rock’, there are a couple of things to keep in mind: